davidgraeff/Android-NetPowerctrl/README.md

 ### Automatic device detection
 Devices are detected automatically if they are configured for UDP communication.
 Default send port 1077 / receive port 1075 (can be configured).
-Please be aware that you cannot use port numbers < 1024 because of android restrictions!
+Please be aware that you cannot use port numbers < 1024!

 ### Support for automation apps like Tasker/Llama
 Most of the automation apps support shortcuts of other applications.
-Because a shortcut of this app refers to a scene, you may easily switch multiple outlets as an action within the automation app.
+Because a shortcut of this app refers to a scene, you may easily switch multiple outlets as an action within an automation app.

 Cool examples:
 * This way you can for instance switch on lights if your mobile gets in range of your wifi network.